Wollw/FoldBanner/README.md

     $ cabal install

 while in the project's main directory.
-This will install it in cabal's default bin directory.
+This will install needed dependencies and then build and install foldbanner in cabal's default bin directory.
 Ordinary users probably will find the binary in $HOME/.cabal/bin/ and may want to add that directory to their path if they haven't already.